-When I began to photograph couples and weddings, I very purposefully avoided doing much reading and looking at other photographer’s work.
-I read some books and watched a few videos, but much seemed outdated and not what I would want out of my own wedding photographer.
+When I began to photograph weddings 6+ years ago, I purposefully avoided doing much reading and looking at other photographer’s work.
+I read some books and watched a few videos, but much seemed outdated and honestly not what I would want out of my own wedding photographer.
 I instead decided to develop my own identity to ensure the path I took would be something unique, modern, and what I deeply felt was right.
 I was always someone who loved having easy access to information, but I found it almost liberating to not worry about what others suggested and that process made me a much more confident person.
-Years later, I have learned a lot from the photography community and close friends that would be impossible to ever figure out alone But I still approach every wedding day how I believe is best for you while creating compelling photographs.
+Years later, I have learned a lot from the photography community and close friends that would be impossible to ever figure out alone.
+But I still approach every wedding day how I believe is best for you while creating compelling photographs.